Wilto/thefutureislikepie/_src/sections/speaking.md

 ---
 pageClass: speaking
-title: "Speaking"
+title: "Talks and workshops"
-lede: "I've been speaking at conferences since 2013."
+lede: "I love speaking to an interested crowd."
 order: 4
 ---

-I love delivering talks to a crowd.
-In addition to local meetups and corporate events, I have spoken at conferences such as:
+I've been delivering talks and workshops since 2013—at local meetups, corporate events, and conferences such as:

 * Confab Central
 * Design & Content Conference